-This flag indicates a valid Start condition on the RxD line.
-The flag is set when the system is in Standby sleep mode and a high (IDLE) to low (START) valid transition is detected on the RxD line.
-If the start detection is not enabled, the RXSIF bit will always read '0'.
-This flag can only be cleared by writing a '1' to its bit location.
+This flag is set when Start-of-Frame detection is enabled, the device is in Standby sleep mode, and a valid start bit is detected.
+It is cleared by writing a '1' to it.

 This flag is not used in the Master SPI mode operation.

-Bit 3 - ISFIF Inconsistent Sync Field Interrupt Flag
+Bit 3 - ISFIF Inconsistent Synchronization Field Interrupt Flag

-This flag is set when the auto-baud is enabled and the Sync Field bit time is too fast or too slow to give a valid baud setting.
-It will also be set when USART is set to LINAUTO mode, and the SYNC character differ from data value 0x55.
+This flag is set if an auto-baud mode is enabled, and the synchronization field is too short or too long to give a valid baud setting.
+It will also be set when USART is set to LINAUTO mode, and the SYNC character differs from data value 0x55.
+This flag is cleared by writing a '1' to it.
+See section 25.3.3.2.5 Auto-Baud for more information.